BenjaminVanRyseghem/Triton/README.md

 - Triton shortcuts manager: allow on to redefine any shortcut.
 - A smart box for messages sent in the current method
 - A concept of project (close to Juraj addition in Nautilus)
+- Add support for keyboard naviagtion in boxes

 ## Tips